Shimmur/checker_cab/README.md

 ```
   1) test success: it returns a 200 and a newly updated User (UserControllerTest)
      test/user_controller_test.exs:294
-     There were issues the comparison:
+     There were issues with the comparison:

      Values did not match for:
        field: :id